Terms and Conditions

 Sometimes things happen in life which mean your plans may have to change.
 For that reason, we recommend taking out Travel Insurance to cover all eventualities.

 For bookings taken directly by our team at the hotel and that are taken at the published we apply the following deposit and cancellation policy outline below.
 Other accommodation offers provided indirect or through external agencies may have different cancellation terms and conditions and may be non-refundable and non-transferable; please check the offer or rate description carefully with the booking processor.

-All rates quoted are inclusive of 20% VAT and all charges quoted to the Guest for the provision of Food and Beverage Services are inclusive of any Value-Added Tax at the applicable rate unless otherwise stated.
+All rates quoted are inclusive of VAT and all charges quoted to the Guest for the provision of Food and Beverage Services are inclusive of tax.

 Upon confirmation of a reservation from Lympstone Manor direct; this Contract is conditional on the Guest supplying credit card details and the authority for charges to be deducted (including cancellation charges) on the payment terms outlined.